Prime Day 2019: The best deals available right now

-Amazon Prime Day 2019 begins at midnight (PT) on Monday, July 15, and will run all the way through Tuesday, July 16.
-In other words, get ready for two full days of Prime madness.
-Actually, get ready for about three weeks of it, because the deal parade has already begun.
-And not just at Amazon: Walmart, eBay and Target will all have sales of their own during the same July 15-16 period, and we expect more to be announced in the days ahead.
-And that doesn't include July 4th sales, which are also ramping up everywhere between now and July 7.
+Amazon Prime Day 2019 begins at midnight (PT) on Monday, July 15, and runs all the way through Tuesday, July 16.
+In other words, it'll be two full days of Prime madness.
+Actually, the madness is already under way, as Amazon is already serving up some serious deals.
+Meanwhile, stores including Walmart, eBay and Target have announced sales of their own during the same July 15-16 period, and we expect more in the days ahead.
+And that doesn't even include Fourth of July sales, which are also ramping up everywhere between now and July 7.

-Right now, however, Amazon is already offering some limited-time pre-Prime Day deals; I've rounded up the highlights below.
+Right now, however, let's take a look at Amazon's current batch of pre-Prime Day deals.
 Check back often, as I'll be adding new deals as they arrive.

 While you're at it, here are some smart shopping tips to help you snag the best Prime Day deals.
 Here's how to make sure you don't miss a Prime Day sale you're looking for.